-Coffee should be grinded uniformly with pieces large enough so that they do not pass through the mesh filter.
+Coffee should be ground uniformly with pieces large enough so that they do not pass through the mesh filter.
 However, the grinds should also not be too large so that you miss out on the aroma and awesomeness of the coffee.
-You need to understand that finer the grind, the stronger the coffee, so if you are strong coffee lover, adjust your mesh and grind size accordingly.
+You need to understand that finer the grind, the stronger the coffee, so if you are a strong coffee lover, adjust your mesh and grind size accordingly.

-Add water and Stir:
+Add Water and Stir:

 Put the grinds in a French press and 3 cups of water at room temperature.
 Just ensure that coffee to water ratio is at least 7:1 if not more.
 Water should be spread uniformly all across so that there is no coffee grind untouched.
 Stir it well so that entire coffee is immersed in water and all the aromatic flavors and delicious compounds are well extracted.
-It is recommended to use chopsticks instead of metal spoon for stirring.
+It is recommended to use chopsticks instead of a metal spoon for stirring.
 Metal can create micro cracks in the flask of French press and may even break it up completely.
-Also ensure that French press filter does not get in contact with brew during steeping as it may overly cool the brew leading to loss of taste.
+Also, ensure that French press filter does not get in contact with brew during steeping as it may overly cool the brew leading to loss of taste.

 Keep the plunger on top of the French press.
 While keeping the plunger straight press it down real slow.
 Grounds will slip out of the sides if the plunger is not kept vertical.
 Just use gentle arm pressure to avoid any dust entering the grind.

-- Now just sit back, relax and enjoy your delicious dark brew.
+- Now just sit back, relax, and enjoy your delicious dark brew.